-Course Category Skill Oriented Course Code 20IT5S05 Course Туре Laboratory L-T-P-C 1-0-2-2 Prerequ iisites Total Marks 50 SE OBJECTIVE ectives of the con 1 To understand To understand the concept of DevOps with associated technologies and methodologies.
-2 To be familiarized with Jenkins, which is used to build & test software Applications & Continuous integration in Devops environment.
-COURS E OUTCOME S Cognitive level Upon su iccessful compl etion of the course, the s tudent will be able to: CO1 Remember the importance of DevOps tools used in software development lifeCycle CO2 Understand the importance of Jenkins to Build, Deploy and Test Software Applications K2 CO3 3 Examine the test results of a java program in Jenkins
+5E, 11 Course Category Skill Oriented Course Code 20IT5S05 Course Type Laboratory Laboratory L-T-P-C 1 Prerequ uisites Total Marks 50 COUR SE OBJECTIV ES The obj ectives of the co urse is to 1 To understand the concept of DevOps with associated technologies and methodolo gies.
+2 ized with Jenkins, which is us Devops environment. ed to build & test software Application s &Continuous COURS SE OUTCOME S Cognitive level Upon si uccessful compl etion of the course, the stude nt will be able to: CO1 Remember the importance of DevOps tools used in software development lifeCycle Understand the importance of Jenkins to Build, Deploy and Test Software K2 Applications K2 CO2 e importance of jenkins to Bui iu, Deploy and Test Software K2